Eat fresh tasty vegetables every week

 FRIDAY PICK-UP SITES

-• Pickup day and time: Monday, Wednesday, or Friday (depending which site you choose).
+Pickup day and time: Monday, Wednesday, or Friday (depending which site you choose).
 The pickup window is early afternoon until about 8:00pm.
 Some sites may from time to time be able to hold shares unrefrigerated until the following morning.
-CSA pickups begin the week of June 24th and end the week of Oct.
-7th, 2024, although the last couple weeks of the CSA will include larger shares with plenty of fall vegetables to last you through October.
+CSA pickups begin the week of June 23th and end the week of Sept.
+29th, 2025.
+The last couple weeks of the CSA are comprised of larger shares with plenty of fall vegetables to last you through October.

-• Vacation Weeks: We know many people go out of town occasionally or otherwise can’t pick up their weekly share.
+Vacation Weeks: We know many people go out of town occasionally or otherwise can’t pick up their weekly share.
 You have options!
 You may exchange your missed week for a double share any other week of the season.
-As available, you may swap a missed share for a bulk box of tomatoes, peppers, squash, etc. You may choose to donate your share to the sliding scale program.
-And you can always have a friend or neighbor come pick up your share instead.
+As available, you may swap a missed share for a bulk box of tomatoes, peppers, squash, etc. And you can always have a friend or neighbor come pick up your share instead.

-• Payment: One-half of the total is due at signup, with the remainder due May 20th, 2024.
+Payment: One-half of the total is February 1st, with the remainder due June 20th, 2025.
 Or email us if a different plan would be better for you.

 Sliding Scale Pricing (optional)